HamimAdal/Middleware_Space_Broker-Prototype-/README.md

 Space Broker is a middleware that  works as a mediator between personal devices and physical IoT devices in a smart space to make the user experience more personalized.
 So far, the following tasks were accomplished:

----- We made a demonstration in a small-scale IoT environment based on the framework we have designed.
+---- We made a demonstration in a small-scale IoT environment (using foam core) based on the framework we have designed.
 We named the framework 'Space Broker'.

 ---- Two characteristics that include illumination and temperature have been tested in a limited-scaled IoT environment.
 Currently, we are approaching towards designing the model for Security which will be implemented in the future.

----- We are using an android device as a personal device to facilitate our experiment so that a user can have a similar experience interacting with space when he/she is in a real IoT environment.
+---- An android device was used as a personal device to facilitate our experiment so that a user can have a similar experience interacting with space when he/she is in a real IoT environment.

 ---- The task of building the interface 'Space Broker', was accomplished on the Raspberry-pi where LEDs, sensors, cooling fans and other equipments were used as an alternative to real physical devices.

 # Getting Started